 Many of you may have heard of the debt snowball (credit: Dave Ramsey).
 Well, the snowball approach works for investments as well.
 Starting small with a few rental properties can lead to big gains down the road.

 Spending pretend money is easy.
 We just purchased three pretend cash flowing real estate properties in this blog post without doing any work.
-We also gave away a few hundred thousand dollars to my parents, children, and causes greater than us.
-The reality is these things are hard work.
+We also gave away a few hundred thousand dollars to my parents, children, and causes greater than ourselves.
+The reality is that these things are hard work.
 It’s hard to find great or even good real estate deals in a hot market.
 It can be challenging to give money away when the temptation of buying a bigger house or Tesla is present.
-If I ever were fortunate enough to come across a $1 million dollar windfall, I hope to have the discipline to follow through with this approach.
-After all, personal financial is mostly about discipline anyway.
+If I was ever fortunate enough to come across a one million dollar windfall, I hope I would have the discipline to follow through with this approach.
+After all, personal finance is mostly about discipline anyway.

-To summarize, about half of the windfall would go to giving and saving.
-The other half to investing in buy-and-hold cash flow producing real estate.
+To summarize, about half of the one million dollar windfall would go to giving and saving with the other half to investing in buy-and-hold cash flow producing real estate.
 The investing will hopefully produce many more millions of dollars over and over again.
-That in turn will allow us to give even more to my parents, children, and causes greater than us.
+That in turn will allow us to give even more to my parents, children, and causes greater than ourselves.

 This was a fun exercise to go through as we are strongly considering investing in rental properties as our next big purchase.
 This year (2019) will be spent rebuilding our emergency fund and starting to save for a rental property.
 We are leaning towards saving long enough to make an all-cash purchase but would consider taking out a loan for a great deal.